HVAC SEO: We help heating and cooling companies expand online

 Keyword research for the HVAC industry

 Depending on what services you specialize in, this area of research may vary.
-There are a few categories of keywords we like to look at for the HVAC industry which is generally high volume keywords, local geo-modified keywords, and supporting long-tail keywords.
+There are a few categories of keywords we like to look at for the HVAC industry, which are generally high-volume keywords, local geo-modified keywords, and supporting long-tail keywords.

 1. General keywords

-This group of keywords are the higher volume more general keywords that you will target that will likely include the types of services you specialize in.
+This group of keywords is the higher volume, more general keywords that you will target that will likely include the types of services you specialize in.
 Some examples might be:

 Air conditioning repair